BlinkID/blinkid-in-browser/examples/getting-started/README.md

 Line by line:
 - started the recognition process and logged the result to the console
 - checked if the process result is not empty, then waited for the results from the recognizer and logged them in the console
-- if process result is empty, we log the approprite message
+- if process result is empty, we log the appropriate message

 Finally, we catch any errors from the `try/catch` and promise.